-AFG takes the view that, since the board is responsible to all the company's shareholders, it should act in the interest and on behalf of all of them and should actually be motivated by common aims affectio societatis.
+AFG takes the view that, since the board is responsible to all the company's shareholders, the board should therefore act in the interest and on behalf of all the shareholders and be motivated by common aims affectio societatis.

 It is recommended that the board's strategy and action be consistent with a sustainable development of the company.
-From this perspective, AFG encourages management companies to pay special attention to social and environmental factors at the same level as the one applicable to consolidated accounts.
+From this perspective, AFG encourages management companies to pay specific attention to social and environmental factors and to give them the same level of consideration that it does to consolidated accounts.